 Claims pertaining to US Code 1983 have expanded in the past few decades, and it can be complicated.
 Without careful, thorough preparation, your case can be doomed before you even begin, which is why having an experienced team prepare your claim will make all the difference.

-Police brutality and misconduct shouldn’t destroy your life.
+Police misconduct shouldn’t destroy your life.
 Regardless of your status as a citizen, the criminal justice system owes you your civil rights.
-For years, victims of police brutality have relied on the experts at Karpe Litigation to protect their rights and ensure that justice is pursued.
+For years, victims of police misconduct have relied on the experts at Karpe Litigation to protect their rights and ensure that justice is pursued.

-Contact Karpe Litigation for a free initial consultation to hear more about how we can help you defend your inalienable civil rights following an incident of police misconduct or brutality.
+Contact Karpe Litigation for a free initial consultation to hear more about how we can help you defend your inalienable civil rights following an incident of police misconduct.